 The task was nothing extraordinary to restore the initial beauty of an old parquet flooring.
-In fact, it was something we usually observe – a wooden floor with some small surface imperfections and damaged in the top layer of the finish is covered in carpet by the owner, instead of booking a service that will reveal its natural beauty.
+In fact, it was something we usually observe – a wooden floor with some small surface imperfections and damaged in the top layer of the finish is covered in the carpet by the owner, instead of booking a service that will reveal its natural beauty.
 Well, at least they came on the right road by calling us, after the inspection of our surveyor we knew what they are going to expect from us – to sand and refinish this oak parquet flooring so it can shine again.

 The first thing our team had to do was to remove the old finish with dust-free belt sanders by Bona.
-The parquet blocks are a type of flooring that requires more skills, due to the different patterns they usually get laid in – the case here was herringbone, which require sanding to be done diagonally and following the grain of the wood.
+The parquet blocks are a type of flooring that requires more skills, due to the different patterns they usually get laid in – the case here was herringbone, which requires sanding to be done diagonally and following the grain of the wood.
 Once the old finish was stripped off and the surface was smooth, our guys proceeded with the next step from the floor restoration process – filling the gaps between the blocks.
 In this case, the method used was filling with a mix from sawdust and resin filler, which is the most common method for not so wide gaps.
 After the gaps are closed, the surface needs to be polished with a buffing machine, and then the flooring is ready for the final part of the process – the finishing.

-The following case is an example of complete transformation of an engineered wood flooring via sanding and staining.
+The following case is an example of a complete transformation of an engineered wood flooring via sanding and staining.
 The owners of ‘Space and Solutions’ were after the dark tones for their oak flooring, which is considered for one of the huge interior design trends for the year.
-Such change will enhance the luxury and stylish appearance of the place.
-Still the surface of the floor was suffering from wear and tear, it was definitely in need of refinishing.
+Such a change will enhance the luxury and stylish appearance of the place.
+Still, the surface of the floor was suffering from wear and tear, it was definitely in need of refinishing.

 The actual job was nothing extraordinary for our team.
 Of course, this doesn’t mean we didn’t put our best in the process.
 The plan was to strip off the current sealant and level the area to a smooth finish.
-This process will be followed by staining and finishing with protective sealant.
+This process will be followed by staining and finishing with a protective sealant.
 An interesting specification of the engineered wood floors is that they can be sanded limited times depending on the thickness of their top layer from hardwood.
 After the old finish was removed with Bona Belt Sander, the wood was ready for the application of the stain.
 Before we apply the lacquer, it was required to do one more row with the buffing machine.
-For the final part of the restoration process - the finishing, we have used a water-based lacquer from commercial grade - 'Junckers HP Commercial'.
-This is a high quality product designed for areas suffering from high foot traffic.
+For the final part of the restoration process - the finishing, we have used a water-based lacquer from commercial-grade - 'Junckers HP Commercial'.
+This is a high-quality product designed for areas suffering from high foot traffic.
 The time it took us to complete the job was 3 days.

 Oak wood species is one of the most popular options for domestic wood floors as it is naturally durable and lasting and it also allows the freedom of creativity to be completely transformed in terms of colour due to its neutral undertones and naturally light colour.
 The pictures below show one of our most recent projects related to the improvement of appearance and condition of a domestic oak wood floor.
 Our client wanted to achieve a more intriguing, attractive, dramatic, and statement look for the solid wood timber floor in their living room.
 The final goal we had to achieve is smoother surface, creating a more elegant ambience thanks to a darker wood floor staining, and ensuring an effortless and easier maintenance thanks to a matt finish.